bberka/BB.EntityFrameworkCore.ConstraintsBuilder/README.md

 Entity Framework Core provides the ability to add database constraints using the Fluent API, but it often requires writing raw SQL strings.
 This can be error-prone and reduces code readability.

-`BB.EntityFrameworkCore.ConstraintsBuilder` simplifies this process by providing a more strongly-typed and fluent way to define common constraints like `CHECK` constraints directly within your `DbContext`'s `OnModelCreating` method.
+`ZDK.EntityFrameworkCore.ConstraintsBuilder` simplifies this process by providing a more strongly-typed and fluent way to define common constraints like `CHECK` constraints directly within your `DbContext`'s `OnModelCreating` method.

 By using this library, you can: